The accidental sequel to

 “Feels all right.”

 To say that Cory is an enigma would be an understatement.
-Regardless of the incredible bond that develops between himself and Michael, the mystery is never fully solved, right through to the very last paragraph.
+Regardless of the incredible bond that develops between himself and the narrator, Michael, the mystery is never fully solved, right through to the very last paragraph.

 But in the end, it "feels all right".